Would you buy a rental property sight unseen?

 7 Tips for Buying Turnkey Properties Sight Unseen

-Tip #1 – Ask for a Full Scope of Work
+Tip #1 – Ask the Turnkey Company for a Full Scope of Work

-If you’re buying a property that has already been renovated, get a complete list of the scope of work that has been done.
-Have an inspector verify that list.
+However, if you buy a property that has already been renovated according to the turnkey company, be sure to get a complete list of the scope of work that has been done and have an inspector verify that list.

-If you are buying the property before renovation, be very clear on what repairs will be covered and pay only a deposit upfront for the work.
+If you buy the property before the renovation, be clear on what repairs will be covered and pay only a deposit upfront.
 Pay the full amount only after completion, with photos and/or verification by a 3rd party inspector.

 Tip #2 – Get FULL Inspections Completed by a 3rd Party

 If you go through a turnkey property platform like Roofstock, the listing should include full home inspections.
-These home inspectors must pass Roofstock’s standards, and are generally trustworthy, but you may still want to order an independent inspection.
+These home inspectors must pass Roofstock’s standards and are generally trustworthy, but you may still want to order an independent inspection for your turnkey investment.

 investment property loansWhat do lenders charge for a rental property mortgage?
 What credit scores and down payments do they require?